barronwei/idyllic-app/progress.md

 ### Todo

 - Create a helper function that reorders tasks with same level of priority
+- Add loading screens
 - Previous todos

 ### Misc

 - Moment is phenomenal with time operations
+- Cannot seem to use ternary operators with try catch exception handling
-- There are so many array methods!
+- There are so many array methods
--